This site has been home to art, then voice acting, and now music, apocrypha and whatever else.

 Please click to view in relative high-res.

 The pop instrumental Monkeyhowl anthem, released 2010.
-According to the royalties, still doing well on Vietnamese and Philippine radio.
+According to the royalties, doing particularly well on Vietnamese and Philippine radio in recent years.
 A video for the chorus can be found at monkeyhowl.com.
 Mp3 downloadable.

 Please click to view.